Ochlology

 academic

-with recommending negativism and inaction, he conceded that of
+that he was recommending negativism and inaction, he conceded: of

 course we cannot avoid doing